 The budget process for special districts in Florida is in large part statutorily driven as outlined in the following timetable.
 (For further detail please refer to the Florida Statutes Section 189.418).
+Immediately following the statutory timetable is the specific budget calendar for PSTA.

 Every employee of PSTA has a role in preparing the budget.
 The budget needs to be formulated, prepared, implemented, and evaluated.
-Each Chief and Director is accountable to the Chief Executive Officer for the performance of their respective personnel and whether or not their department meets their objectives within the allocated resources.
+Each Director is accountable to the Chief Executive Officer for the performance of their respective personnel and whether or not their department meets their objectives within the allocated resources.

-PSTA uses an annual budget format in which the first year establishes the appropriated budget and is used for financial planning to assist with projecting a multi-year budget strategy.
-Enabling strategic as well as tactical thinking, the multi-year format provides for improved decision making with a longer-term focus on goal achievement and infrastructure maintenance.
+PSTA uses an annual budget format in which the first year establishes the appropriated budget and for financial planning.
+Enabling strategic as well as tactical thinking, the multi-year format together with two-year projections provides for improved decision making with a longer-term focus on goal achievement and infrastructure maintenance.